CDD disclosure questions are not about memorizing a paragraph. They are about spotting a trigger.

 CDD is a trigger question, not a paragraph to recite.

-Pass Florida gives you Florida-specific questions, diagnostics, Trap Library, timed practice, Math Coach, offline access, optional sync, lifetime updates, and one $39.99 purchase.
+Pass Florida gives you Florida-specific questions, diagnostics, Trap Library, timed practice, Math Coach, offline access, optional sync, lifetime updates, and a one-time $39.99 paid upgrade after the free download.

 The exam may test whether you can keep disclosure regimes separate.